Abha Clark takes a deep breath, crosses to the lectern and addresses the audience.

 Les slides in bed, tilts the lamp shade and a golden flame spreads across the first page of the book.
 “Here’s a bedtime story.”

 He reads, soon lapsing into paraphrasing the story about the battle between good and evil.
-About how the regular people and the more evolved people called “good” (or gods for short) were being massacred by demons.
+About how the regular people and the more evolved spirits called “good” (or gods for short) were being massacred by demons.

 Les licks the tip of his finger and turns another page.